john-cd/rust_howto/bk/src/categories/development-tools_debugging/config_log.md

 <div class="hidden">
 [ P1 review](https://github.com/john-cd/rust_howto/issues/925)

-Logging Framework: log (provides the logging macros and facade)
+Logging Framework: [log][p-log] (provides the logging [macros][p-macros] and facade)

 Log Implementations (Loggers):

 env_logger: A popular logger that configures logging based on environment variables.
-log4rs: A more flexible logger that supports configuration files (YAML, TOML, JSON).
+log4rs: A more flexible logger that supports [configuration][p-configuration] files (YAML, TOML, JSON).
 tracing: A newer, more structured logging library with support for spans and context.
-Often used with tracing-subscriber for formatting and output.
+Often used with tracing-subscriber for [formatting][p-formatting] and output.
-Log Formatting:
+Log [Formatting][p-formatting]:

-tracing-subscriber: Used with tracing to format log output, often to JSON or other structured formats.
+tracing-subscriber: Used with [tracing][p-tracing] to format log output, often to JSON or other structured formats.
 Can also be used for filtering.
-Configuration Files (for loggers like log4rs):
+Configuration Files (for loggers like [log][p-log]4rs):

-serde: (Not a logging crate itself, but necessary for deserializing configuration files in formats like YAML, TOML, or JSON) yaml-rust, serde_yaml, toml, serde_json: (Crates for parsing the respective configuration file formats) Other Utilities:
+serde: (Not a logging crate itself, but necessary for deserializing [configuration][p-configuration] files in formats like YAML, TOML, or JSON) yaml-rust, serde_yaml, toml, serde_json: (Crates for [parsing][p-parsing] the respective [configuration][p-configuration] file formats)
+Other Utilities:

 log-panics: Logs panics with backtraces.